Lady Featherflight

-Lady Featherflight is an American fairy tale first published in 1891, by W. W. Newell and collected from an oral source in Cambridge, Massachusetts.
+Lady Featherflight is an American fairy tale first published in 1891, by W. W. Newell, and collected from an oral source in Cambridge, Massachusetts.
 In the tale, a traveler is offered hospitality by Lady Featherflight, a giant's daughter.
 He is forced to perform a number of tasks for her father, but Featherflight offers him assistance through her control over birds.
 They eventually elope and steal her father's treasure.

-The tale is classified in the Aarne-Thompson-Uther Index as ATU 313, and Featherflight is thought to be a swan maiden, since the latter appears in relation to the aforementioned tale type.
+The tale is classified in the Aarne-Thompson-Uther Index as ATU 313, "The Magic Flight", and Featherflight is thought to be a swan maiden, since the latter appears in relation to the aforementioned tale type.